-2.5.2.3 CNMI Economic Performance
+2.4.2.4 CNMI Economic Performance

-2.5.2.3.1 CNMI Bottomfish Commercial Participation, Landings, Revenue, Prices
+2.4.2.4.1 CNMI Bottomfish Commercial Participation, Landings, Revenue, Prices

 This section will describe trends in commercial pounds sold, revenues and prices, for the CNMI bottomfish fishery.
-Figure 8 presents the trends of commercial pounds sold and revenues of bottomfish fishery (BMUS and boat-base creel surveys only) during 2012-2021 and Figure 9 presents the trend of fish price of bottomfish sold for the same period.
+Figure 8 presents the trends of commercial pounds sold and revenues of bottomfish fishery (BMUS and boat-base creel surveys only) during 2012-2022 and Figure 9 presents the trend of fish price of bottomfish sold for the same period.
 Supporting data for Figure 8 and Figure 9 are shown in Table 52.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

-As shown in Figure 8, the commercial landings of CNMI bottomfish are quite stable except for two years (2015 and 2020).
-Commercial landings and revenue in 2021 were at a historical high considering the period of 2012-2021 at 36,303 pounds landed valued at \$194,958.
-The pounds sold were 50% of the total landings in 2021.
-The 2021 increase in commercial landings are likely due to the improvement in reporting from more vendors.
+As shown in Figure 8, the commercial landings of CNMI bottomfish were quite stable except for the recent two years (2021 and 2022).
+Commercial landings and revenue in 2021 were at a historical high (at 38,947 pounds landed valued at \$208,904 in nominal term), considering the period of 2003-2022, and slightly lower in 2022 at 32,106 pounds landed valued at \$180,672.
+The pounds sold were 68%% of the total landings in 2022.
+The 2021 and 2022 increase in commercial landings are likely due to the improvement in reporting from more vendors.
 A mandatory reporting requirement was implemented in 2019 and outreach efforts have likely resulted in more vendors reporting.
 In total 37 out of an estimated 42 vendors reported in 2021.
-Fish prices dropped in 2020 from but it went up to \$5.37 in 2021, although it was lower than the fish price (\$6.10/lb) in 2019, which was the highest in the past 10 years.
+Fish prices dropped in 2020 from but it went up to \$5.36 in 2021, and continued increasing in 2022 to \$5.62.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
-The data of pounds sold are collected through "Commercial Sales Receipt Books" Program, while the data of pounds caught are collected through "Boat-based Creel Survey" and "Shore-based Creel Survey" (only "Boat-based Creel Survey" information were included in the SAFE report since the majority of the BMUS were caught by boat fishing trips).
+The data for pounds sold are collected through "Commercial Sales Receipt Books" Program, while the data for pounds caught are collected through Boat- and Shore-based creel surveys (only "Boat-based Creel Survey" information are included in the SAFE report since the majority of the BMUS were caught by boat fishing trips).
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
-Therefore, the two time series may not move coherently to each other.
+Therefore, the two time series may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to low coverage of dealers participating in the Commercial Receipt Books Program, or ratios exceeding 100% could reflect differences between commercially important species present in commercial markets that may not be encountered often in creel surveys.
 In 2014, the ratio of pounds sold to pound caught of BMUS was particularly high, 210%, while the total pounds sold in 2014 were similar to the figures in previous years and the estimated pounds caught were particularly low for 2014.
 Similarly, there is a very large discrepancy in 2018.
-It seems that there could be data quality concerns for the pounds landed estimation in some years.
+It seems that there could be data quality concerns for the pounds landed estimations in some years.

 Figure 8.
-The commercial landings and revenues of BMUS, for the CNMI bottomfish fishery, 2012-2021 (Adjusted to 2021 dollars)
+The commercial landings and revenues of BMUS, for the CNMI bottomfish fishery (adjusted to 2022 dollars)